Screech owl demonstration and Salato

 Grades: 5

-Activities: Blended Learning Exercise (15 minutes)
+Activities: Blended Learning Exercise (PDF, opens in new tab) (15 minutes)

-Kentucky Academic Standards :
+Kentucky Academic Standards:

 • 5-ESS3-1: Obtain and combine information about ways individual communities use science ideas to protect the Earth's resources and environment.